th3linja/python_identity_generator/README.md

 ## Issues
 There are quite a few issues in regards to using `request` and `BeautifulSoup` on [https://www.fakepersongenerator.com/](https//www.fakepersongenerator.com/).
 1. Should the site go down, the script is invalid.
 2. Should any information generated from another site go down, the script is **partially** invalid.
-(Most of the data is generated off other sites)
+(Most of the data is generated off other sites).
 3. Should you not have internet, the script is invalid.
 4. The code sucks.
 Deal with it, it's a work in progress.